-The Office of the Chief staff will coordinate the Department's response to requests to produce information via the Open Records Act.
-This does not include normal requests made by citizens through the Records Unit.
+The Open Records staff coordinates the department's response to requests to produce information via the Open Records Act.
+This does not include normal requests made by citizens through the Records Section.

-In 2014, the Open Records Unit received 4,325 requests for information.
+In 2015, the Open Records Unit received 5,126 requests for information.